REGISTRATION DEADLINE April 13th, 2026

 If you haven’t been, you should go!
 A wealth of information, connect with other low flute players.
 It really is for all levels of players.
 Doing a chamber piece and hearing the other chamber pieces at the concert was so much fun.
 Even though I’m not a beginner musician I am fairly new to low flute and highly recommend doing these!
 Kathy Thompson

-Minneapolis, Minnesota is the location of a Low Flutes Retreat May 14-17, 2026.
-All skill levels of alto, bass and contrabass players are welcome.
+Sponsored by the Upper Midwest Flute Association, Minneapolis, Minnesota is the location of a Low Flutes Retreat May 14-17, 2026.
+Players of all skill levels on alto, bass and contrabass are welcome.
 We will be playing Canticum Orbis Terrae from Alexandra Molnar-Sujahda’s Alchemy of Earth, O Edo Nihonbashi a Japanese Folk Song arranged by Yuko Hoshi, and Bayram (Feast) by Turkish composer Orçun Orçunsel among other pieces.
-If affordable, there will be small breakout rooms for chamber music rehearsals on assigned pieces.
+Chamber music will be assigned and rehearsed during the Retreat followed by a performance.

 First meeting: 7:15 PM on Thursday, May 14th.